Iggy Azalea and Tyga Ignite Romance Rumors at Coachella: All the Clues

 Since then, the rappers have been spotted together West Hollywood's Sunset Marquis Hotel in a business meeting, reports the Daily Mail.

 An eyewitness also tells E!
 News that on March 25, that the pair were spotted roller skating at World of Wheels in Los Angeles.
-The spy caught the couple renting skates together.
+The spy caught the duo renting skates together.

 A fan account also posted a pic of Iggy which shows Tyga in the background from that day.